 Peace lilies — which are not true lilies, but a member of the Araceae family of flowering plants – are renowned for their easy care.
-They’re hardy, forgiving, and will even let you know when they’re thirsty — look for the telltale droop.
+The peace lily is hardy, forgiving, and will even let you know when it is thirsty — look for the telltale droop.
 The shade-loving tropical plant is also known for its air-purifying abilities – it’s great at breaking down and neutralizing toxic gases like carbon monoxide and formaldehyde.

 Talk about looking out for you!
 While peace lilies are known for their resilience, following these easy peace lily care steps that will help yours thrive, not just survive: